AlvaroNovillo/Ig_post_resizer/README.md

 ## About the Program
 This program uses the Python Imaging Library (PIL) to manipulate the images.
 It creates a canvas with a fixed size based on the image size.
 It then resizes the original image and pastes it onto the center of the canvas.
 If the original image is a landscape photo, it calculates the left and right borders to add to the canvas.
 If the original image is a vertical photo, it calculates the top and bottom borders to add.
 Finally, it saves the resized image to the output folder.

+Right now the program is optimized for either landscape oriented and vertical images.

 ## About Me